Singju: Common singju vegetable ingredients

-Morok Metpa or Ametpa
+Morok metpa or ametpa

-Morok Metpa or Ametpa is another singju like dish.
-Morok means chilli and Metpa/Ametpa meaning crush.
-It is traditionally eaten along with daily meals at home but are not served at rituals.
-Like singju, it can be prepared in two ways, veg and non-veg, the former is usually eaten during the mourning period until the shraddha ceremony (for Meiteis) or the janazah ceremony (for Pangals) or after the burial ceremony (for Meitei Christians) or on days when people skip any type of fish/meat due to religious beliefs.
+Morok metpa or ametpa is another singju-like side dish.
+Morok means 'chilli' and metpa/ametpa means 'crush'.
+It is traditionally eaten along with daily meals at home but not served at rituals.
+Like singju, it can be prepared in two ways, vegetarian and non-vegetarian; the former is usually eaten during the mourning period until the shraddha ceremony (for Meitei Hindus) or the janazah ceremony (for Meitei Pangals) or after the burial ceremony (for Meitei Christians) or on days when people skip any type of fish or meat due to religious beliefs.
 It is usually made by frying red chillies, chives and onions as opposed to the usual steamed or roasted fermented fish and chillies eaten every day.